 Educating for our Economic Future is the second report by an Independent Advisory Group consisting of prominent business and education leaders and chaired by leading academic Professor Sir Roy Anderson.
 It follows the influential 2014 report Making Education Work, which saw many of its recommendations adopted by the Government.

 With growing uncertainty around the country’s supply of skilled workers following the EU referendum, and with economic challenges such as low productivity, stagnating wages, and intergenerational inequality, the UK is at a critical juncture in terms of meeting its future labour market needs.

 This second report of the Independent Advisory Group assesses England’s progress in equipping young people with the right skills for the future – focusing on literacy and numeracy, digital capabilities and employability skills.
 It presents recommendations on reforming educational pathways from school up until the world of work.

 You can download the full report here.

-A three page summary document can also be downloaded here.
+A three page summary of the report’s key findings can be downloaded here.

 The Independent Advisory Group calls on the Government to:

 - Ensure new T Level reforms fit with wider educational reforms, and do not close off options of further study and long-term career development with a simplistic bifurcation between academic and technical pathways